Updated on September 22, 2023.

 This minimizes the risk of data misuse—plus, it helps keep your Salesforce environment as secure as Fort Knox.

 Field history tracking provides a timeline of data changes, which is nothing short of a must-have for accurate financial reporting.
 The purpose of field history tracking is to have a transparent record of modifications.
+That’s why you need a solution like Compliance Center.

 Unfortunately, the Salesforce field history tracking feature doesn’t provide sufficient coverage for SOX compliance due to limitations around how many objects and fields you can monitor.

 Sharing rules in Salesforce are also essential to data security.
-By implementing these, you ensure that specific data is only visible to authorized team members.
+By leveraging these, you ensure that specific data is only visible to authorized team members.
 This adds another layer of security because it safeguards sensitive information from prying eyes.

 Backing up your Salesforce data is like a safety net for your high-wire act.
 Regular backups help guard against data loss and maintain data integrity—both of which are key for SOX compliance.